nim-lang/website/jekyll/_posts/2021-02-23-fusion-and-pattern-matching.md

 # Nim fusion

+Fusion contains Nim modules that are ment to be treated as an extension to stdlib.
 Currently, the following modules are present:

 - `fusion/smartptrs` - C++-like unique/shared pointers
 - `fusion/btreetables` - sorted associative containers